 Related: Chocolate Almond Butter Stuffed Dates

 Next are these heart-shaped energy snacks (or energy balls).
-I love these because they can easily be adapted to make them school-safe by swapping the nut butter for a seed butter to make a fun snack.
+I love these because they can easily be adapted for school lunches by swapping the peanut butter for a seed butter to make a fun snack.
 Sweetened with honey means there is no processed added sugar.
-The only special tool I used was a heart-shaped cookie cutter I picked up from my local grocery store.
-I plan to use it Valentine's Day morning as well, a great way to make our pancakes a special treat.
+The only special tool I used were a couple of heart-shaped cookie cutters in varying sizes, which I picked up from my local grocery store.
+I plan to use the large one on Valentine's Day morning as well, a great way to make our pancakes a special treat.
 Bonus: this simple no-bake recipe can easily be adapted for any time of year, giving you a healthy snack great for families on the go, making it a favourite among parents.

-1. In a large bowl, combine 2 cups of oats with ⅓ cup of chocolate chips, ⅓ cup of goji berries, ½ cup of honey and ½ cup of peanut butter.
+1. In a large bowl, combine oats with chocolate chips, goji berries, honey and peanut butter.
 Stir until mixed.

 2. Line a cookie sheet with parchment paper or a silicone mat.
 Scoop the mixture onto the sheet and form into a log shape, about 1 inch high.
 Gently press in some festive sprinkles into the top of the mixture (optional.
 I did this on half).
 If you don’t have a cookie cutter you’d like to use, you can skip this step and just roll the dough into balls.
 Fold the sprinkles in first, if using.